Hazmat Application Process

 - The written Hazmat exam is required to be taken for all original Hazmat and all renewal Hazmat endorsed license applications.

 - Fingerprinting must be done in a Driver License office at the same time the application for a Hazmat endorsement is made.
-The Tax Collector offers Hazmat services by appointment only at our North Tampa, Brandon and Plant City offices
+The Tax Collector offers Hazmat services by appointment only at our Brandon, Drew Park, North Tampa, and Plant City offices

 - An application form must be completed at the time of fingerprinting to be sent to TSA.
 The application is available online.